The Asian Economic Forum is an economic focused “think tank” with a research interest in public policy

-Additionally, as proponents for long term sustainable economic development and advancement of Asian economies and the stability of their underlying financial markets, in the midst of trade tensions we initiated in 2018 the Indo-Pacific Dialogue to gain valuable insights and perspectives on the US engagement strategy for this region.
+In the midst of rising trade tensions in 2018 we had initiated the Indo-Pacific Dialogue to gain valuable insights and perspectives on the US engagement strategy for this region.

-Looking at 2020 and beyond, we intent to continue these conversations and build on multi-stakeholder participation.
+Looking at 2021 and beyond, we intent to continue similar discussions for the important subjects of the day (to include exploring Policy options for Afghanistan and Burma) and build on regional and multi-stakeholder participation.

-Our objective is to help contribute to various macro-economic policy discussions that effect economic growth and development on subjects ranging from Climate Change Economics to Trade issues within the Indo-Pacific geography to include issues related to Digital Trade and Financing Infrastructure.
+Our objective is to help contribute to various macro-economic policy Discussions that effect economic growth and regional development on subjects ranging from Climate Change to Macroeconomic, Trade and Investment issues within the Asia and Indo-Pacific geographies

 Our long-term goal is to highlight economic policies that enable economic growth, stability, transparency and free markets in Asia and also enable global stakeholders to have more engagement opportunities in Asia in addition to their traditional points of interaction.